Table of Contents

 What is ITIL?

-- Ensure that the organization is able to support the cost and risk associated with its service catalog.
+- Ensuring the organization can sustain the costs and risks associated with its service catalog.

-- Improve the alignment of Service Management capabilities with business strategies.
+- Improving the alignment of service management capabilities with business strategies.

-- Ask yourself what services should be implemented and why before you ask how to do it.
+- Determining what services should be implemented and why, before asking how to do it.

 The processes associated with the service strategy are as follows:

-- Models the demand using pricing mechanisms to influence customer consumption patterns.
+- It regulates service demand using pricing models that influence user consumption patterns.

 Service Designs in ITIL V3